-Justice Monfred Sesay has slated February 24,2021, as judgement day for Foday Jusu Yambasu, who is before the court for allegedly killing Sorie Kamara on 11th September, 2018, at Goderich in Freetown.
+Justice John Bosco Allieu has slated December 22,2022, as judgement day for Bernett Y. Solomon , who is before the court for allegedly killing 24-year-old Mariatu Pessama on December 23, 2019, at Waterloo.

-The accused person chose the last option and added that he wouldn’t want any witness (s) to testify in his defence.
-The judge, however, recorded it and asked the prosecution and the defence to give their closing addresses.
+The accused person chose the last option and added that he would want to call witnesses to testify in his defense.
+The judge, however, recorded it and asked the prosecution and the defense to give their closing addresses.

-In his closing address, State Prosecutor J.A.K.
-Sesay, told the judge and the jury that the accused was charged with one count of murder contrary to the law of Sierra Leone.
+In his closing address, state prosecutor Alberta Kargbo, told the judge and the jury that the accused was charged with one count of murder contrary to the laws of Sierra Leone.

-Lawyer Sesay said he tendered several exhibits and summoned seven prosecution witnesses, including the Government Consultant Pathologist, Dr. Simeon Owizz Koroma, who established the causes of death.
+Lawyer Kargbo said she tendered several exhibits and summoned five prosecution witnesses, including the Government Consultant Pathologist, Dr. Simeon Owizz Koroma, who established the causes of death.

-The state prosecutor narrated that prosecution witness No.3 had told the court that when the deceased confronted the accused, he (the accused) first slapped him and went inside and brought a cutlass and hit him on his head.
+The state prosecutor narrated that prosecution witness No.3 had told the court that when the deceased died, the accused never reported the accident to the police.

-On his part, defence counsel from the Legal Aid Board, said the burden of proof solely rests on the shoulders of the prosecution and that any iota of doubt would be left in favour of the accused.
+On his part, defense counsel from the Legal Aid Board, C. Tucker, said the burden of proof solely rests on the shoulders of the prosecution and that any iota of doubt would go in favour of the accused.

 She argued that the prosecution had not presented any witness to show that they saw the accused beating the deceased or saw the accused killing the 24-year-old deceased.